-- (a) The Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1995 (File No. 0-17999). - (b) The Company's Quarterly Reports on Form 10-Q for the fiscal quarters ended September 30, 1995 and December 31, 1995. - (c) The Company's Current Report on Form 8-K for the August 17, 1995 event.
+(a) The Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1996 (File No. 0-17999).

+(b) The Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 1996.

-- (d) The Company's Current Report on Form 8-K for the March 21, 1996 event. - (e) The description of the Company's capital stock contained in the Company's registration statement on Form 8-A under the 1934 Act (File No. 0-17999), including amendments or reports filed for the purpose of updating such description. - All reports and other documents subsequently filed by the Company with the Commission pursuant to Sections 13(a), 13(c), 14 and 15(d) of the 1934 Act, prior to the filing of a post-effective amendment which indicates that all securities covered by this Prospectus have been sold or which deregisters all such securities then remaining unsold, shall be deemed to be incorporated by reference herein and to be a part hereof from the date of the filing of such reports and documents.
+(c) The Company's Current Report on Form 8-K for the July 15, 1996 event.

+(d) The description of the Company's capital stock contained in the Company's registration statement on Form 8-A under the 1934 Act (File No. 0-17999), including amendments or reports filed for the purpose of updating such description.

+All reports and other documents subsequently filed by the Company with the Commission pursuant to Sections 13(a), 13(c), 14 and 15(d) of the 1934 Act, prior to the filing of a post-effective amendment which indicates that all securities covered by this Prospectus have been sold or which deregisters all such securities then remaining unsold, shall be deemed to be incorporated by reference herein and to be a part hereof from the date of the filing of such reports and documents.